 Although it is no secret that Burlington, Vermont loves beer, you may be curious to know how this all came about in such a tiny corner of the World.
-The history of craft beer is rooted deep into the culture and livelihood of Burlington.
+The history of craft beer is rooted deep in the culture and livelihood of Burlington.
 Breweries like Vermont Pub and Brew, Magic Hat, and even Switchback Brewing Company all helped shape the landscape of the beer culture cultivated in the area.
-If you are truly interested in learning more, and didn’t get a chance to read our last article “Beerlington - A brief history of craft brewing in Burlington” you can check it out here.
+If you are truly interested in learning more and didn’t get a chance to read our last article “Beerlington - A brief history of craft brewing in Burlington” you can check it out here.

 Switchback Brewing Company has been brewing and serving up beer for two decades which qualifies as centuries in the craft beer world.
 Their brewpub is situated along Flynn Avenue in Burlington’s South End “Arts District”, which, over the past few years has been blossoming with an abundance of restaurants, shops, and other local breweries.